bunsybuns123/dumble/README.md

 ## Features

-- **Built-in ChatGPT**

-    - Access on-site via green button on bottom right
+- Built-in ChatGPT (Access on-site via green button on bottom right)

-- **Focus and Visibility Spoofing**

 - Fake fullscreen

 - Window Blur/Focus loss spoofer

-- **Viewport and Screen Spoofing**

-  - Teacher only sees exam website on your screen
+- Teacher only sees exam website on your screen (If some kind of screeenshare is required)

-- **Input Simulation**

-  - Detects text fields or textareas automatically
+- Spoofs exam website frame tracking

 - Types and moves mouse randomly to avoid being flagged AFK or suspicious

-- **Iframe Hardening**

-  - Spoofs exam website frame tracking

 ## Requirements